PatyRey/Adv-Legal-Ethics-Cyber/Chapter 18.md

 	■ Use privilege

 **3. Describe security performance functions.**

- *Security performance function as comprising three areas:*
-	■ **Security monitoring and reporting:** Consists of *monitoring* security performance regularly *and reporting* to specific audiences, such as executive management
+**Security monitoring and reporting:** Consists of *monitoring* security performance regularly *and reporting* to specific audiences, such as executive management
-	■ **Information risk reporting:** Consists of producing reports relating to *information risk* and presenting *reporting* to executive management on a regular basis
+**Information risk reporting:** Consists of producing reports relating to *information risk* and presenting *reporting* to executive management on a regular basis
-	■ **Information security compliance monitoring:** Consists of information security controls derived from regulatory and *legal drivers and contracts*, used to *monitor security compliance*
+ **Information security compliance monitoring:** Consists of information security controls derived from regulatory and *legal drivers and contracts*, used to *monitor security compliance*

 **4. Describe the three broad uses of security metrics.**